-- · The system is operational and the delivery of forecasts is guaranteed - The horizontal and vertical resolution of the CAMS system is higher - The modelling of chemistry in the troposphere and stratosphere is more advanced, and the CAMS system is an integrated self-consistent approach for both meteorology and chemistry - The data assimilation scheme is more advanced
+• The system is fully operational and the delivery of forecasts is guaranteed.

+- The horizontal and vertical resolution of the CAMS system is higher than for TM5-MP. - · The modelling of chemistry in the troposphere and stratosphere, and the inputs such as emissions are more advanced and up-to-date, and the CAMS system offers an integrated self-consistent approach for both meteorology and atmospheric composition. - · The data assimilation scheme is more advanced.